#MarketYourMarketing: Publishing Workshops

 Why am I doing this?

-Just to touch base on why I’m doing this.
 I’ve already mentioned the accessibility issues of life right now, but I’m also acutely aware of the London-centricness of publishing.
 It is incredibly difficult for anyone, not in a full-time position or living in/near London already, to get training in publishing without having to spend their own money.

-You should never have to pay for experience.
+You should never have to pay for work experience.
 However I did do this, but looking back at my work experience and internship placement, it did not even include ‘training’.
-Instead, I learned about the industry through watching others work (without anyone explaining what they were doing).
-Also, by dealing with the admin and ‘lower’ jobs of the industry such as mailings, organising bookshelves and scanning documents.
+Instead, I learned about the industry by watching others work (without anyone explaining what they were doing).
+Also, by dealing with the admin and ‘lower’ jobs of the industry such as mailings, organising bookshelves, and scanning documents.
 This is not what an assistant does – or at least not wholly does, it’s more like 15% of their job.

 Work experiences and internships should include training, you’re not there to do unpaid labour!
-Which is why I want to run these workshops and actually train you in the basics of a marketing role in publishing.
+This is why I want to run these workshops and actually train you in the basics of a marketing role in publishing.
 But, without charging you or making you travel anywhere.

 How do I sign up?